sleexyz/react-router-dynamic-matcher/README.md

 This library provides a nice little API to match to your routes dynamically based on your app's state.

-Works with Apps that use redux and [redux-thunk](https://github.com/gaearon/redux-thunk).
+It works with apps that use redux and [redux-thunk](https://github.com/gaearon/redux-thunk).

+---

 [React Router R](https://github.com/sleexyz/react-router-r) compatible.

+---

 ## Applications: